 As The Daily Wire previously reported, Gaetz has also alleged that he and his family are the victims of an extortion attempt by a former official at the Department of Justice.
 The ex-official, David McGhee, has called the extortion allegation “completely, totally false.”

-Last month, The Washington Post reported that Reed, during a 2017 outing at a pub, was being accused of unhooking the bra of Nicolette Davis, who was at the time a 25-year-old lobbyist.
+Back in March, The Washington Post reported that Reed, during a 2017 outing at a pub, was being accused of unhooking the bra of Nicolette Davis, who was at the time a 25-year-old lobbyist.
 Reed initially said Davis’ account of his actions was inaccurate.

 Several days later, Reed issued a public apology, said that his personal depiction of the events wasn’t relevant, and said that he had been struggling with alcoholism at the time.
 He also said that he planned to make amends for actions in his past and help others struggling with addiction.
 “As I go forward, I will strive to be a better human being, continue to fight for what I believe in, and to make people’s lives better in any way I can.
 I hope this formal apology is just the start,” said Reed.